aws-samples/saas-reference-architecture-ecs/README.md

 And, ```install.sh``` deploys the following:

 - Creates an AWS S3 bucket in your AWS account and pushes this reference solution code to the bucket
+  - Uploaded sources are used for microservices provisioning for the Advanced tier and each ECS and microservices provisioning for the Premium tier.
 - Cdk stack `controlplane-stack` which provisions
   - SaaS Builder Toolkit(SBT) control plane components which allows infrastructure to provision/de-provision a tenant.
 - Cdk stack `coreappplane-stack` which provisions